Ars Longa Vita Brevis (album): Songs and recording

+In an interview for the September 1968 issue of Beat Instrumental, Emerson described how the group usually composed: "I usually start with one phrase which I work on until I've got a melody.
+I tape this and hand it over to our bassist, Lee Jackson, who writes the lyrics ─ or sometimes it works out that I write music to one of his poems."

-Structurally, side one of the album picked up where its predecessor left off, with shorter psych-pop numbers ("Daddy, Where Did I Come From", "Happy Freuds") sitting next to extended jams based on classical compositions (Sibelius' "Intermezzo from the Karelia Suite"), only this time without the participation of a guitarist.
-"Daddy Where Did I Come From" contains a comedic spoken word break of a father trying (and failing) to inform his son about the facts of life, while "Happy Freuds" is a Zappa-influenced puncturing of self-assured people with heavy use of echo delay on the vocal.
-The cover of "Karelia Suite" features a lengthy interlude with Jackson bowing his bass, followed by Emerson creating structured feedback with his Hammond L100 through a Marshall amplifier, supplemented by a Dallas Arbiter fuzz-face unit.
+Structurally, side one of the album picked up where its predecessor left off, with shorter psych-pop numbers like "Daddy, Where Did I Come From" and "Happy Freuds" sitting next to extended jams based on classical compositions, such as Sibelius' "Intermezzo from the Karelia Suite", only this time without the participation of a guitarist.
+"Daddy Where Did I Come From" contains a comedic spoken word break of a drunk father (played by the group's manager Tony Stratton Smith) trying, and failing, to inform his son (played by drummer Brian Davison's nephew) about the facts of life.
+"Happy Freuds" is a Zappa-influenced puncturing of self-assured people with heavy use of echo delay on the vocal.
+The cover of "Karelia Suite", initially suggested to the group by friend Roy Harper, features a lengthy interlude with Jackson bowing his bass, followed by Emerson creating structured feedback with his Hammond L100 through a Marshall amplifier, supplemented by a Dallas Arbiter fuzz-face unit.
+Side one closes with the short piece "Don Edito el Gruva", which consists of 13 seconds of the orchestra on side two tuning up.
+The title is translated as "Don Edits the Grooves", referring to engineer Don Brewer.